ShepTaltal/rn-assignment2-ID-11011472/README.md

 Description
 This project is a simple React Native application created using Expo CLI.
 The application displays a list of items with the following modifications:
-The background color of the View component is changed to a blue color The font size of the text is increased to 24
+The background color of the View component is changed to a blue color, The font size of the text is increased to 24,
 The name "Shepherd" is made bold

 Screenshot